 Therefore, withstand a couple of weeks of bad hair before having the hair of your dreams.

-A small minority of users has claimed that it leaves small balls of white residue.
-This is believed to be due to the reaction of soap with the hard water.
+A small minority of users have claimed that it leaves small balls of white residue.
+This is believed to be due to the reaction of soap with hard water.
 Thus, it is best to wash your hair with distilled water or soft water in any form.

 2. Shea Moisture Strengthen And Restore